ani2fun/sonatype-maven-central-publisher/README.md

 You can find sample projects demonstrating **Java library publishing**, **version catalog publishing**, and **Spring Boot application publishing** at [plugin-demo](https://github.com/ani2fun/plugin-demo).

+> [!NOTE]
+> This project serves as a temporary solution.
+Looking ahead, more efficient solutions will be arriving, either through direct enhancements from platform developers or Gradle engineers.
+> This project presents a valuable opportunity to learn Gradle plugin development

 Follow these steps to integrate and configure the plugin for your project:

 ## 1. Apply the Plugin